 Qualified candidates are mentored by a faculty advisor who works with students to develop an Individual Plan of Study for degree completion.
-The Plan of Study includes a core of required management and education courses and a selection of radiation science courses that tailors students' clinical and educational background to their professional goals.

 A minimum of 20 semester hours of coursework from UNMC must be completed to qualify for degree completion.
 Students must be awarded a minimum of 120 total semester hours of college credit to be eligible to graduate from UNMC; therefore, additional coursework may be required.
 Students are allowed up to five years to complete the degree advancement option; however, it is possible to complete the program in three semesters.

-Courses are available through a variety of distance learning technologies.
 Students are required to write papers, complete projects, conduct research, communicate with professors and students online, work independently on assignments and with coworkers on group projects, do case presentations and take quizzes and exams.

 The University of Nebraska Medical Center, College of Allied Health Professions (CAHP) is accredited by the North Central Association of Colleges and Colleges.
 The BSMITS option is considered a degree advancement program and does not include a professional clinical education component; therefore, it is not under the purview of the Joint Review Commission on Education in Radiologic Technology (JRCERT).